The best exercises for hip external rotation you haven’t tried.Jun 20, 2022

 Instead, the musculoskeletal system acts as a unified process where hundreds of muscles communicate with one another.
 Sometimes, the way to get better at a certain position is to zoom out and see how the whole body moves globally.

 The common denominator in the two above exercises is that the whole body is involved.
-Although we asking the hips to externally rotate, we are also asking other parts of the body to stay aligned, relax and maintain stability.
+Although we are asking the hips to externally rotate, we are also asking other parts of the body to stay aligned, relax and maintain stability.

 This is the path to not only improve hip external rotation but any movement in the body.
 Nothing in the body works in isolation.
 And the sooner you discover this in your movement practice, the sooner you'll start moving and feeling better.